AndresaCampos/resume/resume.md

   * Rewarded with exclusive data access rights and co-authored over 30 publications.

 * Samplers and Tensions | 10/2019 - 09/2021
-  * Co-Lead a team of 8 scientists assessing how to properly combine data from different surveys to maximize constraints on cosmological parameters.
+  * Co-led a team of 8 scientists assessing the consistency between data collected by independent experiments.
   * Generated simulated data to evaluate the efficiency of statistical metrics in identifying inconsistencies amongst measurements of cosmological parameters by different experiments.
   * Recommended the Dark Energy Survey Year 3 analysis strategy and published results.